scionproto/scion/doc/SAPV.md

 ### Traffic Prioritization

-To profit from the higher security offered by EPIC-SAPV, it must be prioritized at the routers over SCION and EPIC-HP traffic; still COLIBRI packets have a higher priority and some amount of bandwidth must be reserved for best-effort traffic to support communication without established DRKeys.
+To profit from the higher security offered by EPIC-SAPV, this type of traffic must be prioritized at the routers over SCION and EPIC-HP traffic; still, COLIBRI packets have a higher priority and some amount of bandwidth must be reserved for best-effort traffic to support communication without established DRKeys.